robzr/short_bus/README.md

 end

 # Or, you can register a Method.
 If the return value of any Service hook is a
-#   String or a Hash with an :event key, it will be sent back to the Dispatcher
+#   String or a Hash with an :event key, it will be sent back to the Driver
 #   as a new message.
 #
 def bob(event, payload)